 OS Landranger 80 (Cheviot Hills & Kielder Water)

-This path is marked in the mid-nineteenth century by the Ordnance Survey as a drove road.
+This path was marked in the mid-nineteenth century by the Ordnance Survey as a drove road.
 While it was definitely used for that purpose, there are some clues that indicate its origins are a great deal older.
-The route is marked on Roy's military map of 1755 as Clattering Path.
-It is also said to mostly follow an old parish boundary, which suggests a medieval date.
-However, it also goes through a number of linear earthworks that are known as cross dykes; the purpose of these is unknown but thought to have been a method of controlling traffic.
+It is said to mostly follow an old parish boundary suggesting a medieval date.
+However, it also goes through a number of linear earthworks known as cross dykes; the purpose of these is unknown but is thought to have been a method of controlling traffic.
 These and the Hownam Rings Hill Fort that the path passes open up the possibility that the path is pre-medieval.